zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown.md

 });
 ```

-### Filter & Multiselect
+### Multiselect and filtering

-The dropdown supports both filtering & multiselect states to be active.
-The filter textbox will move into the dropdown.
+The dropdown supports both filtering and  multiselect states as active.
+The filter textbox will move into the dropdown, as in the following example.

 ```typescript
 this.dropDownVM = DropDown.create(container, {